Chalarangelo/30-seconds-of-code/blog_posts/js-data-structures-graph.md

 - `key`: The key of the node
 - `value`: The value of the node

-Each edge in a grpah data structure must have the following properties:
+Each edge in a graph data structure must have the following properties:

 - `a`: The starting node of the edge
 - `b`: The target node of the edge